chenannchi/chenannchi.notes-angular.github.io/README.md

+Note: The Notes App was initially based on a tutorial.
+However, it will be customized and expanded with additional features and modifications beyond the tutorial content.

 # Introduction
 The Notes App is a web application that allows users to create, manage, and filter notes based on specific queries.
 It provides a convenient way to organize and access notes efficiently.